Heather Macalister, department head

 250 Behavioral Statistics (3 s.h.)
 (Q)

 Required of all psychology majors.
 Overview of the basic concepts and principles of parametric and non-parametric statistics and how they are used in the behavioral sciences.
 Students learn to conduct statistical tests on data sets and to thoughtfully critique the conclusions of others.
-Topics include descriptive and inferential statistics, probability, correlation, linear regression, the z-test, the t-test, analysis of variance, and chi-square.
-Strongly recommended background: PSYC 220. *Prerequisite: MATH 150 or equivalent.
+Topics include descriptive and inferential statistics, probability, correlation, linear regression, the z-test, the t-test, analysis of variance, and chi-square. *Prerequisite: PSYC 220; and MATH 159 or equivalent.

 287 Internship: Career Exploration in Psychology (1–3 s.h.)